tjcreedy/metamate/README.md

 ### OTU mode arguments

-`find`: *optional* | `dump`: *optional*
+`find`: *optional* | `dump`: *optional* | `filter-adaptive`: *optional*

 metaMATE can operate on Operational Taxonomic Units (OTUs) instead of ASVs.
 In this mode, ASVs are first classified as authentic or non-authentic based on the provided reference sets (`-R/--references`, etc) and length/translation checks.
-Then, OTUs are classified based on their constituent ASVs: an OTU is considered authentic if it contains any authentic ASVs, and non-authentic if it contains only non-authentic ASVs.
-Finally, the filtering is performed on the OTUs using the provided OTU abundance table.
+Then, OTUs are classified based on their constituent ASVs:
+* an OTU is **Authentic** if it contains *any* authentic ASV (even if it also contains non-authentic ASVs);
+* otherwise it is **Non-Authentic** if *all* of its ASVs are non-authentic;
+* otherwise it is **Unclassified** (it belongs to neither control group and is subject only to threshold filtering).

+Filtering is then performed on the OTUs using the provided OTU abundance table, and the per-ASV/per-OTU classifications are written to `otu_summary.csv` in the output directory.

+OTU mode is enabled by supplying the three OTU arguments below. **If any one of `--uc`, `--otu_fasta` or `--otu_table` is given, all three are required.** The ASV-level inputs are still needed because classification runs on the ASVs first: you must still supply `-A/--asvs`, `-R/--references`, a length specification and `-s/--table`.
+You do **not** need `-L/--libraries` or `-M/--readmap` in OTU mode — per-library counts come from `--otu_table`.
+The IDs in `--otu_table` and the headers in `--otu_fasta` must be the OTU centroid IDs used as the cluster representatives in `--uc`.

 #### `--uc path`

-`path` to a USEARCH-format cluster file mapping ASVs to OTUs.
+`path` to a USEARCH/VSEARCH-format `.uc` cluster file mapping ASVs to OTUs (the `S`/`H` records map each member ASV to its centroid).
 This is required to enable OTU mode.

 #### `--otu_fasta path`

-`path` to a FASTA file containing the OTU representative sequences.
+`path` to a FASTA file containing the OTU centroid/representative sequences (headers = centroid IDs).

 #### `--otu_table path`

-`path` to a CSV file containing the OTU abundance table (OTUs as rows, libraries as columns, or vice-versa).
+`path` to a CSV/TSV OTU abundance table.
+The first column holds the OTU centroid IDs; the orientation (OTUs as rows and libraries as columns, or vice-versa) is auto-detected.

 ### `dump`-specific arguments